serenity-is/Serenity/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report (For questions use Discussions tab)
+name: Bug report
-about: Create a report to help us improve
+about: Create a bug report to help us improve Serenity Platform
 labels: waiting-for-check
 assignees: VictorTomaili

 ---
+**PLEASE ENSURE ABOUT ALL FIELDS FILLED**

 - [ ] This isn't a feature request or a discussion topic
 - [ ] I have searched open and closed issues for duplicates
 - [ ] I am searched documents on https://serenity.is/docs/